 January 1st 10 a.m. – 5 p.m.

 The annual Holiday Show returns to the Krohn Conservatory on November 6th through January 9th.
 Experience a tapestry of colorful poinsettias, charming garden railways and beautiful replicas of Cincinnati landmarks created out of “Botanical Architecture” by local artisans; Applied Imagination.
 Krohn Conservatory is where holiday traditions take place in the warmth of the tropics.

 John A. Schroth Family Charitable Trust

 The Evelo/Singer/Sullivan Group, a Private Wealth Team with Merrill Lynch

 Cincinnati Parks Friends of Krohn

-Yes, this year’s show will feature online timed ticket admission and at the door tickets.
-We are limiting total tickets per hour sold to allow for social distancing and more intimate experience with the butterflies.
+Yes at the door tickets are available.
+We are limiting total tickets per hour sold to allow for social distancing.

 We will not be offering re-entry once you’ve left the conservatory.

 Yes, our restrooms and all seating will be cleaned each hour.
 Frequent touch points will be disinfected after each customer.